mohamed7afezz/MutliUserBooking/README.md

 ## Features

-- User authentication with email and password
+- Sead 1000 User and Trip using Bogus
 - CRUD operations for reservations
 - Seamless integration with Swagger for API documentation
 - CQRS pattern implementation using MediatR